JimW/grunt-template-webflow-angularJS/README.md

 ```
 grunt webflow
 ```
-will unzip and parse any angular partials from the yourappname.webflow.zip that you downloaded from [webflow.com].
+will unzip and parse any angular partials from the sample_download direcory.
 It will start a local webserver and serve up the project:

 browse to:
 ```